 CHAPTER 7: JAKE

-The caramel liquid swirls in tandem with my thoughts and I admire the warm color and the smell of it as I lift it to my lips.
+The caramel liquid swirls in tandem with my thoughts and I admire the warm color and the smell of it as I lift the glass to my lips.
 The sun had sunk only minutes ago, leaving its usual streak of pink and orange memories across the sky.
 From my balcony, I see hotel guests packing their blankets and coolers from where they’d been watching the sunset, their feet sinking into the sand as they scramble toward the hotel lobby.
 No doubt they'd be dining at the hotel as most of our guests did.
 I flick my wrist to catch the time—Cesar will have the dining room open in under an hour.
-I’d had a preview—my plates scraped clean, stacked on a cart outside my room.
+I’d already had a preview of tonight’s dishes—my plates scraped clean, stacked on a serving cart outside my room.

 I lean my head against the deck chair, the image of a twelve-year-old me lying on my stomach on the bottom shelf of a hotel cart making me smile.
 Cesar had wheeled me around the unoccupied penthouse hallway like he was being chased by his mama as I yelled, “faster!” at the top of my lungs, my extended arms and legs swinging wildly as we flew.
 We’d both received a mild chiding from the housekeeping staff that time because we’d run into a potted palm tree, cracking the container when it hit the uncarpeted part of the tiled floor.
 As usual, my father had been left out of it.

 Cesar and I learned early that we could get away with murder if we smiled and apologized enough.
 Our only penance was to clean our messes, which we did gladly because maintenance was often called.
 We loved following the handymen in and out of the restricted areas of the hotel.
 Even today, the smell of WD-40 and chlorine make me think of the good times Cesar and I had as kids.